 We strive to ensure that all our students remain safe and free from harm, and we are committed to playing a full and active part in the multi-agency approach to child protection concerns.
-Additionally, we have a legal duty to safeguard and promote the welfare of children and young people, and to have a child protection policy and procedures in place, which should be shared with you, to address concerns about the safety and protection of children and young people
+Additionally, we have a legal duty to safeguard and promote the welfare of children and young people, and to have a child protection policy and procedures in place, which should be shared with you, to address concerns about the safety and protection of children and young people.

-Through our day-to-day contact with students, and direct work with families, our staff have a crucial role to play in noticing indicators of possible abuse, neglect and exploitation.
-Parents/carers should be aware therefore, that where it appears to a member of staff that a child or young person may have been abused, we are required, as part of the local child protection procedures to report this concern to Children's Social Care (known as the Integrated front door) immediately.
+Through our day-to-day contact with students, and direct work with families, our staff have a crucial role to play in noticing indicators of possible abuse, neglect, and exploitation.
+Parents/carers should be aware therefore, that where it appears to a member of staff that a child or young person may have been abused, we are required, as part of the local child protection procedures to report this concern to Children's Social Care (known as the Integrated Front Door) immediately.
 Therefore, to avoid any misunderstandings, parents/carers of students who sustain accidental injuries such as cuts/bruises/fractures should inform us without delay and explain the cause.

+Principles

+- Children and young people have a right to be safe. - Parents/carers have a right to be informed of any concerns. - Children and young people are best protected when we work together with parents/carers.

+Partnership

-Principles Partnership Children and young people have a right to be safe.
-Parents/carers have a right to be informed of any concerns.
-Children and young people are best protected when we work together with parents/carers.
-Please speak to us if you have any concerns.
-We will inform parents/carers of any concerns we have and will offer help and support as necessary.
-We will seek your permission to share information.
-We will involve you and actively encourage you to participate in any meetings regarding your child.
-We will consult with other agencies when we have concerns that a child or young person may have been abused, neglected or exploited. (providing this does not compromise safety) Prevention Responding to Concerns We aim to offer help and support at the earliest opportunity as needs emerge (Early Help).
-We have a comprehensive PSHE curriculum that teaches our students about keeping safe.
-We will take positive action to prevent children and young people from abuse, neglect and exploitation through the development of an open culture that informs children and young people of their rights and encourages them to speak about any concerns.
-We will listen to parents/carers who raise concerns about their child and offer support.
-We will refer all allegations or concerns that a student has been, or is likely to be, abused, neglected or exploited to The Integrated Front Door.
-We will put support in place as soon as we are aware of any concerns this may include completing an Early Help Assessment.
+- Please speak to us if you have any concerns. - We will inform parents/carers of any concerns we have and will offer help and support as necessary. - We will seek your permission to share information. - We will involve you and actively encourage you to participate in any meetings regarding your child. - We will consult with other agencies when we have concerns that a child or young person may have been abused, neglected, or exploited. - (providing this does not compromise safety)

+Prevention

+- We aim to offer help and support at the earliest opportunity as needs emerge (Early Help). - We have a comprehensive PSHE curriculum that teaches our students about keeping safe. - We will take positive action to prevent children and young people from abuse, neglect, and exploitation through the development of an open culture that informs children and young people of their rights and encourages them to speak about any concerns. - We will provide parents/carers with information to help you to keep your child safe out of school.

+Responding to Concerns

+- We will listen to parents/carers who raise concerns about their child and offer support. - We will refer all allegations or concerns that a student has been, or is likely to be, abused, neglected, or exploited to The Integrated Front Door. - We will put support in place as soon as we are aware of any concerns this may include completing an Early Help Assessment.